-Artichoke ultimately comes from the Arabic al-harshuf, “the artichoke.”
-The word, and plant, passed into Spanish, Italian, and then English, as archicokk, in the 1530s.
-Speakers tried to explain its unusual name with folk etymologies: The plant’s center would choke anyone who tried to eat it, or it chokes the growth of other plants in the garden.
+Artichoke ultimately comes from the Arabic al-harshuf, meaning “the artichoke.”
+The word, and plant, passed into Spanish, Italian, and then English as archicokk, in the 1530s.
+Speakers tried to explain its unusual name with folk etymologies: The plant’s center was said to choke anyone who tried to eat it, or the plant chokes the growth of other plants in the garden.
 These folk beliefs are preserved in the modern spelling.

 If we peel back the etymological layers of onion, we find the Latin unio, which named both a pearl and a type of onion.
 Unio probably sprouts from unus, Latin for “one,” the idea being that this vegetable’s layers all comprise a single whole.

-Speaking of carrots, this orange vegetable is rooted in the Greek karaton.
-The origin of the Greek word is unclear.
+Speaking of carrots, the name of this orange vegetable is rooted in the Greek karōton.T he origin of the Greek word is unclear.
 It could be from an Indo-European root ker, for horn, thanks to its shape.
 Ker could also mean head, possibly alluding to the way the carrot grows—and making a red-headed carrot-top etymologically redundant.

 These seasonal superfoods have a super-etymology.
-Latin had a word caulis, for stem, stalk, or cabbage, which produced quite the lexical bumper crop.
+Latin had a word caulis, meaning “stem,” “stalk,” or “cabbage,” which produced quite the lexical bumper crop.

 Old Norse borrowed caulis as kal, source of the word kale and the cole in coleslaw.
 In English, cole itself was an old word for cabbage as well as other leafy greens, like colewort, which American English speakers came to pronounce as collard, hence collard greens.